-Vegetation clearing and habitat protection

-Development ensures that the biodiversity quality and integrity of habitats is not adversely impacted upon but maintained and protected.

-Development does not result in the net loss or degradation of habitat value in a High Value Area or a Value Offset Area.
-Where development does result in the loss or degradation of habitat value, development will:

-- rehabilitate, revegetate, restore and enhance an a. area to ensure it continues to function as a viable and healthy habitat area: - provide replacement fauna nesting boxes in the b. event of habitat tree loss in accordance with Planning scheme policy - Environmental areas; - undertake rehabilitation, revegetation and restoration in accordance with the South East Queensland Ecological Restoration Framework.
+PO 32 No example provided. inte relopment ensures that the biodiversity quality and grity of habitats is not adversely impacted upon but ntained and protected.
+PO 33 No example provided. deg Valu relopment does not result in the net loss or radation of habitat value in a High Value Area or a ue Offset Area.
+Where development does result in loss or degradation of habitat value, development a. b. c. rehabilitate, revegetate, restore and enhance an area to ensure it continues to function as a viable and healthy habitat area; provide replacement fauna nesting boxes in the event of habitat tree loss in accordance with Planning scheme policy - Environmental areas; undertake rehabilitation, revegetation and restoration in accordance with the South East Queensland Ecological Restoration Framework.
+PO84 No example provided. relopment ensures safe, unimpeded, convenient and oing wildlife movement and habitat connectivity by: a. b. c. d. providing contiguous patches of habitat; avoiding the creation of fragmented and isolated patches of habitat; providing wildlife movement infrastructure; providing replacement and rehabilitation planting to improve connectivity.
+Veg etation clearing and soil resource stability PO 35 No example provided.
+Dev relopment does not: a. b. result in soil erosion or land degradation; leave cleared land exposed for an unreasonable period of time but is rehabilitated in a timely manner.
+Veg etation clearing and water quality PO 36 No example provided. grou relopment maintains or improves the quality of undwater and surface water within, and downstream, site by: a. ensuring an effective vegetated buffers and setbacks from waterbodies is retained to achieve natural filtration and reduce sediment loads;

+b. c. avoiding or minimising changes to landforms to maintain hydrological water flows; adopting suitable measures to exclude livestock from entering a waterbody where a site is being used for animal husbandry (4) and animal keeping (5) activities.
+PO87 No example provided.
+Development minimises adverse impacts of stormwater run-off on water quality by: a. b. c. d. e. minimising flow velocity to reduce erosion; minimising hard surface areas; maximising the use of permeable surfaces; incorporating sediment retention devices; minimising channelled flow.
+Vegetation clearing and access, edge effects and urban heat island effects PO88 No example provided.
 Development retains safe and convenient public access in a manner that does not result in the adverse edge effects or the loss or degradation of biodiversity values within the environment.

-Development minimises potential adverse 'edge effects' on ecological values by:

-- providing dense planting buffers of native vegetation between a development, environmental areas and corridors: - retaining patches of native vegetation of greatest b. possible size where located between a development, environmental areas and corridors; - ensuring that works and infrastructure are setback as far as possible from environmental areas and corridors; - d. landscaping with native plants of local origin.
+PO89 No example provided.
+Development minimises potential adverse 'edge effects' on ecological values by: a. providing dense planting buffers of native vegetation between a development, environmental areas and corridors; b. retaining patches of native vegetation of greatest possible size where located between a development, environmental areas and corridors; C. ensuring that works and infrastructure are setback as far as possible from environmental areas and corridors; d. landscaping with native plants of local origin.
 Editor's note - Edge effects are factors of development that go to detrimentally affecting the composition and density of natural populations at the fringe of natural areas.
 Factors include weed invasion, pets, public and vehicle access, nutrient loads, noise and light pollution, increased fire frequency and changes in the groundwater and surface water flow.
+PO90 No example provided.
 Development avoids adverse microclimate change and does not result in increased urban heat island effects.
 Adverse urban heat island effects are minimised by:

-- pervious surfaces; - providing deeply planted vegetation buffers and green linkage opportunities; - landscaping with local native plant species to achieve well-shaded urban places; - increasing the service extent of the urban forest canopy.
+- pervious surfaces; a. - providing deeply planted vegetation buffers and b. green linkage opportunities; - landscaping with local native plant species to C. achieve well-shaded urban places; - d. increasing the service extent of the urban forest canopy.